K-means for Evolving Data Streams: Introduction

+One of the open questions in $K$-means is how to determine a proper value $K$ for each dataset.
+In the literature, one can find different techniques to approach this issue.
+In particular, \cite{pelleg2000x} propose a novel technique that determines a number of clusters by performing recursive bisections of a given set of clusters as long as the obtained Bayesian Information Criterion (BIC) is improved.
+On the other hand, \cite{hamerly2004learning} propose a method to learn $K$ based on a statistical test for determining whether instances are a random sample from a Gaussian distribution with arbitrary dimension and covariance matrix.
+Other approaches include the use of cluster validity measures, such as the Silhouette index, Davies-Bouldin and Calinski-Harabasz measures to automate the selection of this parameter \cite{hamalainen2017comparison,yuan2019research}.
+In any case, in this work, as it is common in most of the $K$-means problem-related literature \cite{kmc2,SplitMerge,km++,makarychev2020improved}, the number of clusters is assumed to be predetermined.

-$K$-means problem is known to be NP-hard for $K>1$ and $d>1$ \cite{NPhard}.
+\paragraph{$K$-means Algorithm} The $K$-means problem is known to be NP-hard for $K>1$ and $d>1$ \cite{NPhard}.
 The most popular heuristic approach to this problem is Lloyd's algorithm \cite{Lloyd}.
 Given a set of initial centroids, Lloyd's algorithm iterates two steps until convergence: 1) assignation step and 2) update step.
 In the assignation step, given a set of centroids, $C=\{\textbf{c}_k\}_{k=1}^K$, the set of points is partitioned into $K$ clusters, $\mathcal{P}=\{P_k\}_{k=1}^K$, by assigning each point to the closest centroid.
-Then, the new set of centroids is obtained by computing the center of mass of the points in each partition.
+Next, the new set of centroids is obtained by computing the center of mass of the points in each partition.
 This set of centroids minimizes the $K$-means error with respect to the given partition of the set of points.
-These two steps are repeated until reaching a fixed point, meaning, when the assignation step does not change the partition.
+These two steps are repeated until a fixed point is reached, meaning, when the assignation step does not change the partition.
 This process has a $\mathcal{O}(n\cdot K \cdot d)$ time complexity.
-The combination of an \textit{initialization method }plus Lloyd's algorithm is called a $K$-means algorithm.
-Many alternative initialization methods exist, where this process is optimized by carefully selecting initial centroids.
+The combination of an \textit{initialization method }plus Lloyd's algorithm is called the $K$-means algorithm.
+Many alternative initialization methods exist and, in the upcoming section, we elaborate on them.